Frequently Asked Questions

 Eligibility and Privacy

-Currently enrolled Loyola University New Orleans students, regardless of course load, are eligible to utilize counseling services.
+Currently enrolled Loyola University New Orleans students living in the state of Louisiana, regardless of course load, are eligible to utilize counseling services.

 If you were enrolled in Spring and are registered for the fall you are eligible for services over the intervening summer.